Amethyst Hurt and Austin Davis are among 580 first-year students at LC this fall, but they are also the first in their families to attend college.

 Their move-ins were documented by The News & Advance on the front page of Sunday’s edition.

-Lynchburg College is one of 20 colleges nationwide awarded a $100,000 Walmart College Success Award to assist first-generation college students, who comprise about 30 percent of the student body.
+University of Lynchburg is one of 20 colleges nationwide awarded a $100,000 Walmart College Success Award to assist first-generation college students, who comprise about 30 percent of the student body.

 First-generation students are defined as those whose parents have not graduated from college.